Agostina Laurenzano makes an effort to propose a fully circular economy project.

 1-Dilute 100 gr. of Bicarbonate of Soda with boiling water.

-3-Immerse the leaves in the water, put weight on them so they don't float.
+3-Immerse the leaves in the water, and put weight on them so they don't float.
 Leave them for a week in the fridge.

 4-Put the leaves and the water to heat and boil for an hour, approximately.

-5-Once you begin to notice that the upper skin of the leaf is detaching from the skeleton of the leaf, wait a while longer so that the color of the surface becomes even.
+5-Once you begin to notice that the upper skin of the leaf is detaching from the skeleton of the leaf, wait a while longer so that the colour of the surface becomes even.
 That will mean that the skin has completely shed.

 6-Remove the water with the leaves from the fire.